solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-08-AzureSynapseAnalytics/README.md

 # Hands-on Lab: Azure Synapse Analytics with PostgreSQL

-In this hands-on lab you will utilize Azure Synapse Analytics to connect to your Azure Database for PostgreSQL Flexible Server and create Power BI reports from the data.
+In this hands-on lab, Azure Synapse Analytics will be used to connect to a Azure Database for PostgreSQL Flexible Server and create Power BI reports from the data.

 ## Setup

 ### Required Resources

-You will need several resources to perform this lab.
+Several resources are required to perform this lab.
 These include:

-- Azure Synpase Analytics
+- Azure Synapse Analytics
 - Azure Database for PostgreSQL Flexible Server
 - Power BI Workspace

-You can create these resources using the PostgreSQL Flexible Server Developer Guide Setup documentation:
+Create these resources using the PostgreSQL Flexible Server Developer Guide Setup documentation:

 - [Deployment Instructions](../../../11_03_Setup/00_Template_Deployment_Instructions.md)